 Millions of potential buyers are weighing the Galaxy S9 vs Galaxy S9+ decision.
-However, this year the choice is even easier than ever before for multiple different reasons.
+However, this year the choice is easier than ever before for multiple different reasons.

 Galaxy S9+ Has A Bigger Display